 Senior Employment Program offers jobs and training opportunities for eligible low-income senior citizens aged 55 or over.
 Some income criteria are in place as well.
 Many of these resources are run in partnership with agency on aging centers.
 The SCSEP program helps older workers build the confidence and gain the experience they need in order to find permanent employment.
 Clients can be placed into paid part time positions so they can gain work experience.
 This will bring them additional income.
 Since many of the jobs are paid temporary assignments with local non-profit and government organizations, seniors will also be serving communities and in a way giving back to the state of Iowa and their community.

 Budgeting and credit counseling can be provided from many agencies.
 Examples can include Family Financial Fitness, foreclosure/housing counseling, and more.
-Agencies oversee sessions, offer advice to help families locate areas of savings, budgeting, and more.
+Agencies oversee sessions, offer advice to help families locate areas of savings, budgeting, car payments, and more.
 Programs are offered to individuals of all backgrounds and income levels.
 Many people can meet with a counselor for free or low cost one-on-one personal finance advice and counseling.
 A specialist will sit down with individuals and create budgets and provide other assistance.
-For example, financial counselors also assist individuals and families with credit repair, savings account setup, and more, and all of this is done in an effort to help them develop assets and reduce debts.
+For example, financial counselors also assist individuals and families with credit repair, savings account setup, making automobile payments on time, and more, and all of this is done in an effort to help them develop assets and reduce debts.

 Free tax preparation and information on the Earned Income Tax Credit is available.
 Low-income families and seniors are the main beneficiaries of the Volunteer Income Tax Assistance (VITA) sites.
 Your community action agency will collaborates with other local partners to help low-income families identify and receive tax credits for which they may not be aware they are eligible.
 This service is powered entirely by volunteers and it has been proven to be one of the most effective tax filing assistance programs in the state of Iowa.